Ace quick missions & earn crypto rewards while gaining real-world Web3 skills. Participate Now! 🔥

 Speaking of which, Bitstamp is certainly also one of the biggest crypto exchanges.
 How big is Bitstamp, though?
 This wouldn’t be a very good Bitstamp review (and it is a very good Bitstamp review!) if it didn’t look at the numbers.
 So, let’s do that!

-Bitstamp is rated as the 11th-largest crypto exchange.
-Over 90 million US Dollars have been used to buy and sell cryptocurrencies on Bitstamp in the last 24-hours!
-Bitstamp makes up about 1% of all crypto exchange trading.
-You can trade with Bitstamp in over 60 countries, from the US to New Zealand, Brazil to South Korea and many more.
+Bitstamp makes up between 0.8% and 2–3% of all crypto exchange trading.
+You can trade with Bitstamp in over 100 countries, from the US to New Zealand, Brazil to South Korea, and many more.

 Now, what’s so good about Bitstamp?
 Let’s find out.